We’ve been a paying customer for FatCow for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 FatCow, unfortunately for all of us certainly lives up to their name.
 (I guess we shouldn’t be too surprised.)

-Over the last eight months, FatCow had average page loading times of 1,262ms (34.57% slower than the industry average of 890ms).
+Over the last ten months, FatCow had an average page loading times of 1,274ms (35.5% slower than the industry average of 890ms).
 That’s among the slowest page loading times we’ve seen across almost thirty-three web host reviews.
-The news keeps getting worse though, as they’ve posted consistently below average page loading times since we initially signed up with them about a year ago.
+The news keeps getting worse though, as they’ve posted consistently below average page loading times since we initially signed up with them about three years ago.

 Considering that site speed has a large bearing on both search rankings and conversions, slow page loading times are a big drawback for any commercial website.

-Case-in-point: HALF of your traffic is bouncing if pages don’t load within only two seconds.
+Case-in-point: HALF of your traffic will bounce if pages don’t load within two seconds.